agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 <a name="intro"></a>
 ## Introduction

-The goal of this lab is to annotate the P450 proteins in a recently sequenced invertebrate genome, using BLAST, Pfam, and other tools plus a number of available databases.
+The goal of this lab is to annotate the P450 proteins in the recently sequenced Great White Shark genome, using BLAST, Pfam, and other tools plus a number of available databases.
 This is a problem-based learning lab and you will work both collectively and individually.
 The results of this week’s lab will be used in next week’s evolution lab.

 **Lectures** - [Sequence Similarity & Searching](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%202%20-%20Sequence%20Searching.pptx)